Tim McGraw

 «My high school friends and I all sat in my convertible with the top down in my driveway and blasted it.
 Then, listeners called in and said whether they liked it or not, and I remember being more nervous than I'd ever been.
 Thankfully, they said nice things.
 I'll never forget that feeling!»

-Seven years later, Taylor and the actual Tim McGraw linked up when she provided harmony vocals for his Two Lanes Of Freedom track “Highway Don’t Care.”
-In 2018, Taylor performed “Tim McGraw” with Tim McGraw and his wife Faith Hill at her “reputation Stadium Tour” at Nissan Stadium in Nashville, TN.
-It was a full circle moment for Taylor and the song.
+Seven years after “Tim McGraw” was released, Taylor and the real Tim McGraw reunited when she provided harmony vocals for his Two Lanes of Freedom track, “Highway Don’t Care” (2013).
+In 2018, during her “reputation Stadium Tour,” Taylor performed “Tim McGraw” alongside Tim and Faith Hill at Nissan Stadium in Nashville.
+It was a full-circle moment for Taylor, reflecting both her journey and the lasting connection to the song.

 Lyrics